Key Statistics for Melanoma Skin Cancer

 How common is melanoma?

-The rates of melanoma have been rising for the last 30 years.
+The rates of melanoma have been rising rapidly over the past few decades, but this has varied by age.

 Risk of getting melanoma

 Melanoma is more than 20 times more common in whites than in African Americans.
-Overall, the lifetime risk of getting melanoma is about 2.6% (1 in 38) for whites, 0.1% (1 in 1,000) for blacks, and 0.58% (1 in 172) for Hispanics.
+Overall, the lifetime risk of getting melanoma is about 2.6% (1 in 38) for whites, 0.1% (1 in 1,000) for Blacks, and 0.6% (1 in 167) for Hispanics.
 The risk for each person can be affected by a number of different factors, which are described in Risk Factors for Melanoma Skin Cancer.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.